nateph/rcse/README.md

   - vmhost001.ci.com
 ```

 For example, running `rcse raw -i <inventory_file> -c "ls -l"` would list the contents of your user on each of the hosts in the inventory file.
-Without a user specified, rcse will use the current user's ssh keys.
+The command should be quoted, and without a user specified, it will use the current user's ssh keys.

 A username, `--user`, and password, `--password` can be specified to execute the commands as a different user.
-If using a different user, the program will prompt for password input, or you may pass the password through command line argument, but that is not recommended.
+If providing a different user, the program will prompt for password input.
+You may pass the password explicitly in the command, however that is not recommended.

-`rcse ... -u root -p` and `rcse ... -u root -p=CoolPassword` are equivalent, but the first one prompts you for password input.
+`rcse ... -u root -p` and `rcse ... -u root -p=CoolPassword` are equivalent, but the first one prompts you for password input securely.

-Each subcommand has its own set of flags relevant to its purpose, as well as global flags.
+Each subcommand has its own set of flags relevant to its purpose, and there are global flags available to every command.

 ### Installation
 #### Download